 - Teaching Arrangements

-POPH 192 runs a drop-in help-desk service called 'tutor hours' staffed by POPH 192 teaching staff.
-During tutor hours our staff are able to answer specific questions about paper content and concepts that you would like clarified.
+POPH 192 runs a help-desk service called "tutor hours".
+This service will be run online, via Zoom.
+Please check Blackboard for a list of times that tutor hours are available, and for information about how to access tutor hours.
+During tutor hours, POPH 192 teaching staff are able to answer specific questions about paper content and concepts that you would like clarified.
 We strongly encourage students to use this opportunity to add to your learning.

-Webb P, and Bain C. Essential Epidemiology: An Introduction for Students and Health Professionals (3rd edition).
+For Modules 3-6 the required text book is: Webb P, and Bain C. Essential Epidemiology: An Introduction for Students and Health Professionals (4th edition).
 New York: Cambridge University Press.
-2017.
+2020.

 - Graduate Attributes Emphasised